 An 131 km section of the existing 4 lane NH-151A will see minor cosmetic changes.
 This section will not be access-controlled.

-Page last updated: May 3, 2021.
+Page last updated: February 28, 2023.
 Have a question or spot an error?
 Let me know here.
 See a list of all Economic Corridors in India here.